EBDesignTech/Research-Engineering-Localization-Translator-Portfolio/README.md

 # Erzsébet Börcsök – Research Engineer Portfolio

 Welcome!
-I am Erzsébet Börcsök, a multidisciplinary professional with a passion for research, technology, and design.
-My career spans librarianship, freelance graphic design, data annotation, analysis, interviewing, and quality rating.
-Recently, I have worked as a user researcher, translator, and researcher, and I am eager to expand my skills in engineering and technical problem-solving.
+I’m Erzsébet Börcsök, but you can call me Elizabeth.
+With nine years of experience as a librarian and over a decade since founding my 'EB Design' brand, I’ve developed a diverse skill set that inspired me to evolve my vision into EB Design&Tech.

+As a freelancer and sole proprietorship owner based in Hungary, I’ve embraced opportunities across graphic design, data annotation, data analysis, interviewing, ads quality rating, research, and localization translation.
+This broad experience has given me a unique perspective, blending creativity with technical expertise.

+Being independent allows me to continuously seek new challenges and opportunities for growth.
+I am always eager to expand my skills, tackle complex problems, and connect research with innovative solutions.

 ## 👩‍💻 About Me